bwschmidt/swan-demo-go/README.md

 ### Storage

 The demo features a local storage option.
-Creators, Swift Nodes and Swift Secrets are stored locally in json files.
+Creators and Swift Nodes are stored locally in json files.

 This is the default configuration of the demo.
 See `.vscode\launch.json.rename` The files are stored in a folder called `.swan`, the files are named consistently